How To Feed A Loon

 • Preheat oven to 350°F.

-• Line a baking sheet with foil and place the pecan on the pan.
+• Line a baking sheet with foil and place the pecans on the pan.
 Toast for about 4 to 5 minutes, turning the pan once.
 Keep an eye on them, don't let them burn!
 Set aside.

-• On the same baking sheet (with pecans removed), add the strips of bacon and place in the oven and bake until crisp, about 20 minutes.
+• On the same baking sheet (with pecans removed), add the strips of bacon and place in the oven, and bake until crisp, about 20 minutes.
 Use tongs to transfer cooked bacon to a plate lined with paper towels.
 If desired, transfer the rendered bacon grease to a small bowl and set aside.

 • Increase oven temperature to 400°F.